-We reached our destination at 8:00 a.m. and listened to a briefing by the park manager.
-Trekking groups of 6 to 8 explore the rainforest accompanied by qualified guides.
+For several hours we drove blurry eyed and half asleep over rough potholed roads to Bwindi National Park in Bwindi Impenetrable Forest.
+We reached our destination at about 8:00 a.m. and listened to a briefing by the park manager.
+Trekking groups of 6 to 8 can explore the rainforest accompanied by trained, qualified guides.

 Trained park “spotters” track gorilla movement in the area and report their whereabouts to the guides.
-Our guides included two guards armed with rifles, not for the gorillas but to protect us from unhabituated (not accustomed to humans) forest elephants.
-Interesting and elusive forest elephants are a subspecies of African elephant living in dense rainforests.
-Guides told us they delight in chasing and harassing humans.
+Our guides included two guards armed with rifles, not for the gorillas but to protect us from unhabituated forest elephants.
+Elusive forest elephants are a subspecies of African elephant living in dense rainforests.
+Our guides said they delight in chasing and harassing humans.
 The guards never shoot them but firing a few shots in the air sends them running.
 Much to my disappointment we didn’t see any forest elephants, only piles of their dung along the rainforest floor.

-Portions of the terrain were difficult to manipulate, including muddy areas, streams, wet rocks, and thick brush with vines that wrap tight around your legs and boots making it challenging to gain a solid footing.
+Portions of the terrain were difficult to manipulate, including muddy areas, streams, wet rocks, and thick brush with vines that wrapped tight around your legs and boots making it challenging to gain a solid footing.
 Not sure how long we’d be trekking before finding gorillas, everyone carried two liters (68 oz.) of water.
-Lunch, snacks, gloves, insect repellent, raincoats, and cameras were among other essentials in our packs.
+Lunch, snacks, gloves, insect repellent, raincoats, and cameras were the other essentials in our packs.

 A beautiful, mysterious fog shrouds the Bwindi rainforest.
-The rainforest was cool compared to the extreme heat in Ugandan equatorial cities and villages we had passed – Kampala, Jinja, Masindi, Murchison Falls, and Mbarara.
+The jungle was cool compared to the extreme heat in Ugandan equatorial cities and villages we had passed – Kampala, Jinja, Masindi, Murchison Falls, and Mbarara.

 I hired a Ugandan porter to carry my pack and help me climb and move through the thick jungle vegetation.
 Francis was indispensable!
 He almost pushed me up parts of the rough climbs and stopped me from falling a few times when I slipped in the mud or on wet rocks.
-Despite Francis’s help it was a sweaty, wet, muddy day.
+Despite Francis’s help it was a wet, hot, sweaty, muddy day.

-The Ugandan rainforest is exquisite, even more so than other rainforests I’ve experienced in Vietnam, Borneo, and South America.
-The cities are crowded and polluted, but Uganda’s pristine rural areas are spectacular with interesting people, plants, trees, and birds.
+The Ugandan rainforest is exquisite, even more so than other rainforests experienced in Vietnam, Borneo, and South America.
+The cities are crowded and polluted, but Uganda’s pristine rural areas are spectacular with interesting plants, trees, and birds.